April 23, 2023 | WAIT TIME ADVISORY

 Click here for details on how emergency cases are prioritized at Canadian hospitals.
 Please note that prescription renewals and completion of forms are not functions of the Emergency Department.

-The registration clerk will ask for your name, address, Ontario Health Card (OHIP) number (or other health insurance plans), family doctor’s name, and an emergency contact phone number.
+Our registration clerk will ask for your name, address, Ontario Health Card (OHIP) number (or other health insurance plans), family doctor’s name, and an emergency contact phone number.
 The clerk will make up a chart for you and give you an identification wrist-band.
-Learn more.

 ER wait-times

 ER wait-times are difficult to predict, especially in a small ER like KDH’s, where one critically ill patient can exhaust all resources for a significant period of time.
-Click here to learn more.
+Learn more.

 What to bring to the Emergency Department